Fortnite maker Epic wins antitrust lawsuit against Google

 Google VP of government affairs and public policy, Wilson White, said the company intends to challenge the verdict and claimed that "Android and Google Play provide more choice and openness than any other major mobile platform."

-Epic filed the lawsuit against Google back in 2020 and argued the company's anticompetitive behaviour was preventing Google Play from living up to its promise of an "open" ecosystem.
+Epic filed the lawsuit against Google back in 2020 and argued the company's anticompetitive behavior was preventing Google Play from living up to its promise of an "open" ecosystem.

 "If not for Google’s anti-competitive behavior, the Android ecosystem could live up to Google’s promise of open competition, providing Android users and developers with competing app stores that offer more innovation, significantly lower prices and a choice of payment processors,” read the lawsuit.